mike-weiner/display-event-locations-tec/README.md

 ## Upgrade Notice

+### 4.0.0
+A refresh of the assets for the plugin are officially here!
+A *big* thank you to Danielle Attinella for the amazing work on the new icon and banner image.

 ### 3.3.3
 No major updates to report!
 Lots of work has gone on behind the scenes to make sure my plugin will be WordPress v5.6 compatible when when it is released early next month.
 You can feel free to safely update knowing things should continue to work.
 As always, if you have any issues or questions please feel free to submit a support ticket!